jrran90/vue-offline-sync/README.md

 #### 📤 Individual Sync (bulkSync: false)

-✔ Sends each offline entry separately
+✔ Sends each offline entry separately<br />
 ✔ Recommended for APIs that only accept single requests

 **Example Requests**